 The Chocolate Ox

-Open seasonally, this candy and ice cream shop is a favorite stop for Brainerd Lakes vacationers.
+Open seasonally, this candy and ice cream shop is a favorite stop for Brainerd Lakes area vacationers.

 Tip Top Dairy Bar

-Open seasonally, offers a variety of Italian ice flavors and specialty items daily, also food and snacks.
+Open seasonally, Mr. Twisty offers a variety of Italian ice flavors and specialty items daily, as well as other foods and snacks.

-A convenient, flavorful stop for cyclists right across from the Sakatah Singing Hills State Trail; it has both soft-serve and regular ice cream.
+A convenient, flavorful stop for cyclists right across from the Sakatah Singing Hills State Trail; it serves both soft-serve and regular ice cream.
+Bike rentals also available!

 Toody's Sweet Treats